mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/install/index.md

 title: Dispatch Installation
 menuWeight: 40
 beta: false
-excerpt: Install and Configure Dispatch into an existing Kubernetes Cluster.
+excerpt: Install and Configure Dispatch
 ---

 # Prerequisites

-Before you install Dispatch, check the [Prerequisites](../install/prerequisites/) section to make sure your setup is supported by Dispatch.
+Before you install Dispatch, be sure you have completed the [Prerequisites](../install/prerequisites/).

 * Configure kubectl to point to the correct Kubernetes cluster.
 * Install Tiller.